mfornet/acmx/README.md

         E/...
 ```

-Certainly **acmX** can be (and hopefully will be) extended so that it fits everyones pipeline.
+Certainly **acmX** can be (and hopefully will be) extended so that it fits everyone pipeline.
 If **acmX** almost fit yours, feel free to improve it and make a PR!
 I'll be happy to hear from you and give you support.
 If you find any issue report it at [github issue tracker](https://github.com/mfornet/acmx/issues).

 ## Getting started